wagtail/gsoc/2023/chinonso-ani/Green-Wagtail.md

 A breakthrough would be highlighting how people could save more on billing if they did one more thing right - which is what we hope to discover.

 A well (or better) architected wagtail might be the end result.
+The GOLD standard for python projects maybe

 # Schedule and milestones